Shadester/tunerpage/README.md

 - Real-time pitch detection using your microphone
 - Shows detected note, octave, frequency, and cents deviation
 - Visual indicator showing if you're sharp, flat, or in tune
-- **Playable reference tones** - click any note to hear the target pitch
+- **Playable reference tones** - click any note to hear a realistic plucked string sound
 - Reference notes for standard guitar (6-string) and bass (4 & 5-string) tunings
+- Synthesized string sounds with harmonics for clear, audible reference pitches

 ### Restring Guide
 - Step-by-step instructions for guitar and bass
 - Progress tracking with checkable steps
-- **SVG illustrations** for key techniques:
-  - Bridge pin and ball end installation
-  - Measuring string slack
-  - Proper winding direction
-  - String stretching
+- Tips for each step to help avoid common mistakes
 - Special instructions for Floyd Rose / floating tremolo systems

 ### String Calculator
 - Calculate the right amount of slack for proper winding
 - Supports guitar (standard, vintage, locking tuners) and bass
 - Common scale length presets (Fender, Gibson, PRS, etc.)
-- **Visual measurement guide** explaining what to measure and where
+- Measurement guide explaining what to measure and where
+- All measurements in cm (scale lengths in inches)

 ## Getting Started